bradshawsguide/website/readme.md

 ## Installation
 1. `git clone git@github.com:paulrobertlloyd/bradshawsguide.git`
+2. `cd bradshawsguide`
-2. `git submodule update --init --recursive`
+3. `git submodule update --init --recursive`
-3. `mkdir www/cache`
+4. `mkdir www/cache`
-4. `npm build`
+5. `npm build`

+Generated assets will be saved in the `www` directory.

 ## Development
 When developing the site, you may want assets automatically compiled and the browser to refresh automatically.
-To do this, run the following task:
+To do this, run `gulp dev`.

-* `gulp dev`

-## Updating submodules
+### Updating submodules
 This project makes use of third-party libraries, included as git submodules.
 To update these, run `git submodule foreach git pull origin master`.

-## Running locally with HTTPS
+### Running locally with HTTPS
-To run with HTTPS locally on macOS, you should follow the setup [as described here](https://gist.github.com/jed/6147872).
+To run with HTTPS locally on macOS first [follow the setup steps described here](https://gist.github.com/jed/6147872).
 To create the required SSL certificates, follow these steps:

-1. Open Terminal.app
-2. Change into the correct directory: `cd Sites/bradshaws/etc/ssl`
+1. Change into the correct directory: `cd etc/ssl`
-3. Create the certificate files:
+2. Create the certificate files:

   ```
   openssl req \